Marsup/gandynode/README.md

         -  `type`: type of address, allowed values are 'A' (IPv4) and 'AAAA' (IPv6) (**required**)
         -  `name`: name of the record (**required**)
         -  `ttl`: TTL (in seconds) of the record.
 Defaults to 300.
+- `removeobsoletezoneversion`: remove previously active zone version after switching to the updated version.
+Defaults to `false`.

 Example :